 At first, I didn’t really care much for organization.
 I’d just place files wherever it seemed fit, without rule or method.
 Realising the error of my ways, I created a folder structure, trying to fit my notes into neat categories and sub-categories.
 But what if a note fit into more than one category?
 What if one category itself belonged to more than one parent category?
 I quickly figured out that this stuff is not hierarchical, it’s instead a mesh, a latticework so to speak.
 Apparently, a more holistic approach was necessary, so I just threw everything into the same folder.
 That was actually an improvement, even though it might not sound like it.
 Still, it didn’t look like there was any semblance of organization, it looked and felt more like an “everything bin.”
 Over time, I started using #tags, and that was a band-aid.
 But we can do better.

 This is where Zettelkasten came into play for me, and it felt like a rather elegant development over my own haphazard method.
-The friendly folks over at zettelkasten.de have explained the system much better than I possibly could, but I can give a short overview.
+Longer explanations exist, but I can give a short overview.

 First of all, Zettelkasten1 is a note-taking and knowledge management system.
 Its fundamental unit is the Zettel, which is a single note.
 A Zettelkasten is a collection of such notes, so a folder.
 What separates the Zettelkasten from the “everything bin,” though, is the level of organization and interconnectedness between notes.
 Each note equals one file, and the filename always contains an “unique identifier,” which is usually the date and time of creation squished together.2 Linking between notes is not only possible but encouraged, through use of these unique IDs.
 No matter what software you use to manage your zettels, you can always refer to other notes through their IDs, thus ensuring everything you write is “permalinked.”
 When you want to actually access the linked note, if your software does not allow for interlinking, you can always just run a search for that ID number.3 Zettelkasten-ers are also encouraged to use tags in #this form, so that searching for that tag in the database will pull up all related information.
 In general, users should try to keep a note limited to one topic only, and if necessary, to go even smaller than that, to then link them together to form a sort of latticework.
 Sounds like something I needed!
 However you can see how without a software with fast interlinking support this can be a real chore.

-This was only a very brief write-up, more can be found here.
+This was only a very brief write-up.
+I have written more about organizing a Zettelkasten here.

 One thing I like about the premise of this method compared to, say, people telling you to just use Evernote is that it’s completely software-agnostic.
 It’s just a framework for you to then figure out how to do it yourself in the software of your choice.
 Mine is, as readers of this very young blog might know, iA Writer.